-People living with a disability often need additional support in environments in which the rest of us take for granted.
+People living with a disability often need additional support in environments that other people take for granted.

-An important part of supporting people who live with a disability is ensuring that Queensland buildings have the features needed to make our communities more inclusive.
+An important part of supporting people who live with a disability is ensuring that Queensland buildings have features that make our communities more inclusive.

-This includes considerations like accessible public toilets with a hoist or swing rail, with appropriate changing facilities and continence bins in public toilets.
+This includes considerations like accessible public toilets with a hoist or swing rail, and appropriate changing facilities and continence bins in public toilets.

-We have advanced reforms that will help make large public facilities like hospitals, shopping centres and assembly building more accessible for all Queenslanders.
+We have introduced reforms that help make large public facilities, such as hospitals and shopping centres, more accessible for all Queenslanders.

-We recently worked with other states and territories to progress changes to the National Construction Code.
-As of 1 May 2019, the National Construction Code mandates the inclusion of accessible adult change facilities in certain new and significantly refurbished buildings.
+The National Construction Code (NCC) Building Code of Australia (BCA) mandates the inclusion of accessible adult change facilities in specific new and significantly refurbished buildings.
 Generally, these include:

-- large sports venues, museums, art galleries and theatres; and
+- large sports venues, museums, art galleries and theatres

 - airport terminals.